followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/legend/margin/top.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the legend's bottom margin in pixels.
+Specifies the legend's top margin in pixels.
 <!--/shortDescription-->

 <!--fullDescription-->